Top 10 Weather Tools | Measuring Weather Instruments

 Barometers are important tools for measuring air pressure.
 They help us see short-term weather changes and find storms.
 There are two main types: mercury and aneroid barometers.

-Mercury barometers have liquid mercury inside a glass tube.
-Aneroid barometers use mechanical parts to detect changes in air pressure.
+Mercury barometers have liquid mercury in a glass tube.
+Aneroid barometers use mechanical parts to sense changes in air pressure.

 3. Hygrometer: